mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 years either at Kamsii the 'pleasure planet' or another suitable world in the subsector.
-In addition, most Dingtraian societies are members of one traditional Vilani religion or another with almost no Solomani- inspired faiths among them.
+In addition, most Dingtraian societies are members of one traditional Vilani religion or another with almost no Solomani-inspired faiths among them.

 Offworlders often find Dingtraians to be aloof or perhaps even a bit hostile.
 With the exception of